-Traditional Czech restaurant / souvenir / beer / experience / pastry …. or anything else starting “traditional Czech” is something what is better to avoid.
-Whenever you see a sign saying (in English) that something is traditional or authentic you can be almost 100 % sure that these are the worst touristy places luring tourist to get somethiing cheesy.
+Traditional Czech restaurant / souvenir / beer / experience / pastry …. or anything else starting with “traditional Czech” is something what is better to avoid.
+Whenever you see a sign saying (in English) that something is traditional you can be almost 100 % sure that these are the worst touristy places luring tourist to get somethiing cheesy.
 Be also caucious about restaurants having pretzels on tables.
-This is a persisting trap on tourists who just happily eat pretzels while waiting for their meals.
+This is a trap on tourists who are just happily eating pretzels while waiting for their meals.
 At the end they find their pretzels as an item on a bill (your most expensive pretzel in your life).
-If you don´t care about money and still want to eat that pretzel, maybe just about how many people touch your pretzel before – yesterday, the day before yesterday…or who know how long they are being offered.
+If you don´t care about money, maybe just think about how many people touch your pretzel before – yesterday, the day before yesterday….

 11. PEOPLE WITH ANIMALS

 This is not only Prague trap.
 Please don´t take pictures with animals of people who are pushing you to pet them.
-Sometimes it can be a snake, birds, dogs.
+It can be a snake, bird, dog.
 I am commonly meeting a girl offering her bunnies to pet them and to take picture with them.
 She will then charge you 100 CZK.
 Please don´t support treating animals like this.

 If you want to avoid tourist traps and want to see Prague in a less touristy way, you are more than welcome to join my Prague Behind The Scenes tour.
 Have a great stay in my hometown.

 Dana | founder | guide for Prague Behind The Scenes tours